devtox/blog-auto-python/pages/blog.md

 permalink: /blog
 section: blog
 intro_paragraph: >
-  This is the Blog index page, listing each post with an automatically generated post excerpt.
-It's a normal Jekyll page but uses the `_layouts/blog.html` template to output the blog's posts after the page content.
+  Artcles on evertying Python.
+This site is a blog about the Python programming language, written by a developer, of course.
+The posts should be readable as Python source code
 ---